Compare the best first cars

 Check out our explainer guide on car insurance groups to find out more.

 Well, saving up is the best way – there’s nothing like going into a car dealer with a pocket full of cash, and you’ll definitely wangle a good deal if you do.
 Many will buy with parental help, of course, so be nice to mum and dad.
-You can also browse the latest new car deals on Carwow to see how much you could save, or browse used stock from our network of trusted dealers.
+You can also browse the latest new car deals on Carwow to see how much you could save, or browse used cars from our network of trusted dealers.

 Maybe.
 Finance is a big commitment, and while the monthly repayments on PCP plans look temptingly low, don’t forget there’s always the final payment to make in three years’ time, or you’ll have to be ready to roll the car over into a new deal.
 Make sure you read all the fine print, and don’t assume that the car company’s finance deal is the best — shop around with high street banks and credit unions to get the best deal.
 Above all, make sure you can afford the repayments in the longer term.